You might not have thought it but the fly fishing in Arizona is some of the most unique in the United States.

 Stretching only two miles, Silver Creek is yet another fantastic destination located near Show Low.
 It is owned by the Arizona Game and Fish Department and it is home to a high population of trout as it is a catch and release fishery half of the year from October to March.

-Most of the fly fishing here is done from the banks of the river since wading is quite demanding.
-The river near Show Low is home to Apache and Rainbow Trout and it is one of the largest trout fisheries in Arizona.
+Most of the fly fishing here is done from the banks of the river since wading is quite demanding so be sure to take your time walking the banks.

-To take part in the catch and release sessions, the best time to visit Silver Creek is October through the end of March as this is when the waters are cooler but it can be a great escape from the valley heat during the summer months too.
+The best time to visit Silver Creek is October through the end of March as this is when the waters are cooler but it can be a great escape from the valley heat during the summer months too.

 8. Bright Angel Creek